• Skip to primary navigation

 The world knows that Alibaba has always existed in the realm of idealistic dreams.
 Ending world hunger and promoting African economic development are real agendas for Alibaba.
 Their new unmanned hotel has already joined the armada of products Alibaba continues to churn.
 But the cost of expanding has left those at the Wall Street impatient for results.
 Alibaba has experienced a dramatic fall in its shares since June.
 With the trade war and economic descent, the future has never been more uncertain for Alibaba.

-Filed Under: World of Tech Tagged With: Alibaba, e-commerce
+Filed Under: Tech News & Analysis Tagged With: Alibaba, e-commerce, News

 Related Stories